Tuplanolla/adom-tas/README.md

 The naming conventions used in the project follow those of the implementations of the functions.

-The syntatic conventions in the other hand follow the simplest possible consistent set of rules that allows condensed code (keywords are always followed by spaces, pointers are always separated from the type and the identifier, comments and casts are removable using the simplest possible algorithm to leave no traces, etc).
+The syntatic conventions in the other hand follow the simplest possible consistent set of rules that allows condensed code.
+Keywords are always followed by spaces, pointers are always separated from the type and the identifier, comments and casts are removable using the simplest possible algorithm to leave no traces, etc.

 Checklist
 ---------